pavelekshin/fastapi-rates/README.md

 > Free plan support only USD base

 > [!NOTE]
-> The from - query parameter by default assigned to USD
+> The "from" - query parameter by default assigned to USD

 > [!IMPORTANT]
 > pydantic attempts to convert the value to a string, then passes the string to Decimal(v)